-Providence Sacred Heart Medical Center’s lab is nationally recognized for its state-of-the-art technology and clinical expertise.
+Providence Sacred Heart Medical Center’s lab is known for their state-of-the-art technology and clinical expertise.
 We provide fast turnaround for stroke testing, including these and other services:

 - Lipid evaluation, which identifies stroke-related lipid disorders

-Neurologists are an integral part of the stroke team, working with your doctor and guiding care, from emergency services through hospitalization and rehabilitation.
-Neurological services may include diagnosis and therapies such as:
+Neurologists are an integral part of the stroke team, working with your emergency department and hospitalist physicians to guide care, from emergency services through hospitalization.
+Neurological services include initial diagnosis, stroke work-up, and stroke management plan.

 General medical treatment varies according to the cause of the stroke and the amount of time that has passed since your symptoms began and your overall health and condition.